asosnik530/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
 Assuming our significance level was the common 0.05 percent, our p-value is above our significance level.
 The PSI across all manufacturing lots is statistically similar to the population mean of 1,500 pounds per square inch.
 ![Ttest](/Ttest.PNG)

+## Study Design: MechaCar vs Competition
+A statistical study is that the more expensive a car is the better the MechaCar performs against the competition.
+The null hypothesis is that there is no significant difference between the performance of the car based on price.
+The statistical test I would use is the multiple linear regression.
+This model would help predict the price of the car based on the speed and MPG.
+The data needed for this model would be the car model, the speed of the car, the MPG of the car and the price.